-Purpose: Exosomes (Exos) are introduced as novel cell-free therapeutics with multiple benefits alongside and/or over-cell therapy.
-Here, we aimed to study the distribution pattern of normal and cancer xenogeneic Exos and possible interspecies reactions in a rat model.
+Purpose: Here, we aimed to study the distribution pattern of normal and cancer xenogeneic exosomes (Exos) and possible interspecies reactions in a rat model.

-Methods: Exos were isolated from normal HUVECs and MDA-MB-231 breast cancer cells.
-Values like mean diameter size and zeta potential distribution were studied using DLS.
-The morphology of isolated Exos was monitored by SEM images.
+Methods: Exos were isolated from normal Human umbilical vein endothelial cells (HUVECs) and MDA-MB-231 breast cancer cells.
+Diameter size and zeta potential distribution were studied using dynamic light scattering (DLS).
+The morphology of isolated Exos was monitored by scanning electron microscopy (SEM) images.
 Using western blotting, protein levels of exosomal tetraspanins were detected.
 For the in vivo study, Dil-labeled normal and cancer Exos were injected into the tail vein (100 μg exosomal protein/rat) three times at 1-hour intervals.
 After 24 hours, rats were euthanized and the cellular uptake of Exos was monitored in different organs using immunofluorescence staining (IF).